Tinkerforge/doc/en/source/Software/IPConnection_JavaScript.rst

 API
 ---

 Generally, every method of the JavaScript bindings can take two optional parameters, ``returnCallback`` and ``errorCallback``.
 These are two user defined callback functions.
-``returnCallback`` is called when a return value is expected with the value as the function's argument and ``errorCallback`` is called in case of an error with an error code.
-The error code can be one of the following:
+The ``returnCallback`` is called with the return values as parameters, if the method returns something.
+The ``errorCallback`` is called with an error code in case of an error.
+The error code can be one of the following values:

 * IPConnection.ERROR_ALREADY_CONNECTED = 11
 * IPConnection.ERROR_NOT_CONNECTED = 12